AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

 If you determine that legacy data requires migration, or that new data needs to be saved in [!DNL Adobe Commerce], Adobe recommends using [extension attributes](https://developer.adobe.com/commerce/php/development/components/add-attributes/){target="_blank"}.
 Using extension attributes to save additional data offers the following advantages:

 - You can control the data being persisted and the database structure, which ensures that the data is saved with the correct column type and proper indexes.
 - Most entities in [!DNL Adobe Commerce] and [!DNL Magento Open Source] support the use of extension attributes.
 - Extension attributes are a storage agnostic mechanism which provides the flexibility to save the data in the optimal location for your project.

-Two examples of storage locations are database table and [!DNL Redis].
+Two examples of storage locations are database tables and [!DNL Redis].
 The key things to consider are the extra complexity as well as any performance impact this may introduce.

+### Consider other alternatives

-It is vital to always consider leveraging tools outside of your [!DNL Adobe Commerce] environment, such as GraphQL mesh and Adobe's App Builder.
+As a developer, it is vital to always consider leveraging tools outside of your [!DNL Adobe Commerce] environment, such as GraphQL mesh and Adobe's App Builder.
 These tools can help you retain access to the data but have no impact to the core commerce application or its underlying database tables.
+In this approach you expose your data through an API.
+Then you a data source to your App builder configuration.
+Using GraphQL Mesh, you can combine those data sources and produce a single response as mentioned above in [legacy data](#legacy-data).

 For additional details on GraphQL mesh, see [GraphQL Mesh Gateway](https://developer.adobe.com/graphql-mesh-gateway/){target="_blank"}.
 For information about the Adobe App Builder,  see [Introducing App Builder](https://experienceleague.adobe.com/docs/adobe-developers-live-events/events/2021/oct2021/introduction-app-builder.html?lang=en){target="_blank"}.

+## Modifying a core table or third-party table

 If you decide to store data by modifying a core [!DNL Adobe Commerce] or third-party module database table, use the following guidelines to minimize impact on stability and performance.

-* Add new columns only.
+- Add new columns only.
-* Never modify the _type_ value of an existing column.
+- Never modify the _type_ value of an existing column.
 For example, do not change an `integer` to a `varchar` in order to satisfy your unique use case.
-* Avoid adding columns to EAV attribute tables.
+- Avoid adding columns to EAV attribute tables.
 These tables are already overloaded with logic and responsibility.
-* Before adjusting a table, determine its size.
+- Before adjusting a table, determine its size.
 Changing large tables impacts the deployment, which can cause minutes or hours of delay when changes are applied.

 ## Best practices for modifying an external database table